 The Trustees apply the following criteria in making grants:

 2. Preference is given to smaller to medium sized charities where grants will make a difference.
 Applications for general grants from large well-funded charities (income in excess of £2.5million per annum) will be rejected automatically if the application is for anything other than a capital project.
-NB This does not apply to medical research grants - if you are applying for a medical research grant click here.
+NB This does not apply to medical grants - if you are applying for a medical grant click here.

 3. The Trustees aim to support fewer charities with larger average grants.

-4. The Trustees’ preference is to support capital projects or project driven applications rather than running costs or general operating expenses.
+4. The Trustees’ preference is to support capital projects or project related applications rather than running costs or general operating expenses.
 However, the Trustees are flexible to take account of the needs of medium and smaller charities (income up to £2.5m) which operate in our preferred locations.
 For charities in this category we will consider supporting revenue projects and running costs in addition to capital projects.
 The Trustees scrutinise the financial position of all applicants.
 Those with Income Accounts showing substantial surpluses are unlikely to be supported.

 5. The Trustees do make grants to disaster/emergency appeals which are considered on a case by case basis.